The Helm Plugins Guide

 is silently discarded.

-that this plugin will execute when it is called.
-The platformCommand
+configures the command that the plugin will execute when

 - If